wangjing0/gepa-optimizer/README.md

 # GEPA: Genetic-Pareto Evolutionary Algorithm
-Implementation of the GEPA optimizer.
+Implementation of the GEPA optimizer:

-Reference:
 [GEPA: Reflective Prompt Evolution Can Outperform Reinforcement Learning](https://arxiv.org/abs/2507.19457)

-Before optimization, throw a randomprompt to the model.
+Before optimization, throw a random prompt to the model.
 ```
 You are a helpful assistant.
 ```